Perfect Strangers (2022 film): Audience reaction

 During its launch week, Perfect Strangers managed to become the most watched movie on Netflix across multiple Arab countries, and is also the second most watched film on Netflix in France.

-Although the film was praised by many Arab film enthusiasts online, its subject matter, which is largely faithful to its Italian source material, including the sexual references, obscenities, infidelities, and a homosexual character, also received a lot of negative backlash on social media, especially from the largely conservative Egyptian people, accusing the film of “moral degradation”, amongst other baseless accusations and conspiracy theories.
+Although the film was praised by many Arab film enthusiasts online, its subject matter, which is largely faithful to its Italian source material, including the sexual references, obscenities, infidelities, and a homosexual character, also received a lot of negative backlash on social media, especially from the largely conservative Egyptian people, accusing the film of “moral degradation”, amongst other accusations and conspiracy theories.
 The inclusion of popular Egyptian actress Mona Zaki brought a lot of attention to the film from Egyptian viewers.
 More notable figures, such as the Egyptian lawyer Ayman Mahfouz claiming that the film was a "plot to disrupt Arab society", and that Zaki was the "champion" of such a plot.
 Mahfouz is planning to push a lawsuit to have the film taken down from Netflix.
 Note that Zaki's character is portrayed as a chronic drinker, and has removed her panties in one scene without explanation, albeit there is no visual nudity in the entire film.
 The politician Mustapha Bakri, who in a statement to the speaker of Egypt's House of Representatives said the film "incites homosexuality and betrayal."
 Saudi actor Nasser Al Qasabi admitted on Twitter to enjoy the film's dialogue and direction, but accused Netflix of being "corrupt and inciting corruption" for "exciting and marketing" the concept of homosexuality, expressing concern how it may skew future Arab productions into portraying the subject matter.

 On the other side of the coin, Egypt's Actors Union issued a statement in solidarity with for the cast of Perfect Strangers, especially Mona Zaki, calling for the preservation of "creative freedom" and emphasising the role of "artistic expression" in addressing issues in society.
 Many other fellow Arab actors also expressed their support for Mona Zaki in the midst of the backlash via social media, including Amr Waked, Hend Sabry, Ahmad Fahmy, and Ghada Abdel Razek.